adsabs/adsabs.github.io/_includes/_help/actions/_posts/bibcode.md

 The fields are padded with periods (.) so that the code is always 19 characters long.
 The journal is left-justified within its 5 characters, and the volume and page are right-justified.
 New journal abbreviations should be unique, and follow existing naming conventions.
 As an example, the bibliographic code:
 1992ApJ...400L...1W corresponds to the article: Astrophysical Journal Letters volume 400, page L1.

+As many publishers are moving away from page numbers and using electronic identifiers more and more frequently, the page field is no longer guaranteed to be numeric.
+Often an identifier of more than 5 digits is truncated, and there may be letters, periods, dashes, or other characters in the page field as well.
+The volume field may also contain non-numeric characters.

+Modern bibcodes are likely to be deprecated in the future, and users should not depend on semantic meaning represented in the bibcode.